-EVERMORE is building a movement to foster hope and solidarity among families, empower communities, and change our nation’s culture following the death of a child at any age and from any cause.
+EVERMORE is dedicated to fostering hope and solidarity among families, empowering communities, and changing our nation’s culture following the death of a child at any age and from any cause.

 We are not a grief support group or therapy-based center; rather, we working to fundamentally change the supports for families surviving the death of a child.

 We welcome families from all walks of life by fostering hope and solidarity to share stories on how other families are coping, how they are smiling and laughing again, and how they are reinvesting in life.

 We believe every child matters, young or old, before independent life has begun or as an octogenarian, every grieving parent deserves support, hope, and solidarity.
 No matter how your child died, no matter their age…all are welcome here.

 We are empowering communities by building more supportive networks for families through a philosophy of care for any practitioners who touches the lives of families.